Eugene Martínez (footballer, born 1997): Club career

-He spent the early part of his career in the Premier League of Belize, playing with Wagiya SC (2015-2016), Belmopan Bandits (2016-17), Dangria Youth Futbol Academy (2017), and Belize Defence Force FC (2017-18).
+Martínez spent the early part of his career in the Premier League of Belize, playing with Wagiya SC (2015–2016), Belmopan Bandits (2016–17), Dangria Youth Futbol Academy (2017), and Belize Defence Force FC (2017–18).

-In 2018, he played with L.A.
+In 2018, Martínez played with L.A.
 Wolves FC in the United Premier Soccer League.
 In 2022, he began playing with Flash FC in the United Premier Soccer League, and in 2023 he helped them reach the semi-finals of the UPSL SoCal Regional Cup, scoring four goals.

-In February 2023, he signed with Vancouver FC of the Canadian Premier League, after participating in the club's open trials.
+In February 2023, Martínez signed with Vancouver FC of the Canadian Premier League, after participating in the club's open trials.
+He was named to the league's Team of the Week for the first time in May for Week 7.
+In June 2023, Martínez was suspended for three games after elbowing Cavalry FC player Roberto Alarcón in their match on June 11.
+In August 2023, he agreed to mutually terminate his contract with the club.

+In October 2023, he returned to Belize and joined Verdes FC.

+In 2024, he joined LA10 FC in the United Premier Soccer League.

+In July 2025, he returned to his former club Belmopan FC (formerly Belmopan Bandits) in the Premier League of Belize.

 International career

+While in high school, he attracted the attention of the Belize youth national team, playing with them and having plenty of success.

-In 2022, he represented Belize in the 2022–23 CONCACAF Nations League B. He was again called up to the squad in March 2023.
+In 2022, he represented the Belize senior national team in the 2022–23 CONCACAF Nations League B. He was again called up to the squad in March 2023, becoming Vancouver FC's first international player in the process.

-Personal
+Personal life

-Martinez founded the Pele Soccer Foundation in his native Belize, which teaches youth the fundamentals of football, collects new clothes and equipment for the children, and instills the importance of pursuing an education.
+Martinez founded the Pele Soccer Foundation in his native country of Belize, which teaches youth the fundamentals of football, collects new clothes and equipment for the children, and instills the importance of pursuing an education.